cast-org/figuration/docs/4.0.0-alpha.5/utilities/typography.md

 ---
 layout: docs
 title: Typography
+description: Quick and easy utilities to add some style to your text.
 group: utilities
 ---

-Quick and easy utilities to add some style to your text.

 ## Contents
 {:.no_toc}